ThatsVie/atlas-smiling-school/README.md

 - **Logo and Smiley Icon**: Displayed on the left side, or centered on smaller screens.
 - **Social Media Links**: Icons for Facebook, Twitter, and Instagram on the right side, or centered on smaller screens.
 - **Copyright Text**: Centered at the bottom with reduced opacity for subtlety.

+## Courses Page

+### Header/Hero Section

+The header/hero section of the Courses page includes:
+- **Logo and Navigation:** Displays the Smileschool logo along with navigation links to the 'Courses,' 'Pricing,' and 'Love' pages.
+On smaller screens, a burger menu is used for navigation.
+- **Inspirational Quote:** Features an inspirational quote "« Don't cry because it's over.
+Smile because it happened. »" displayed prominently in the center, using the 'Coiny' font for emphasis.

+### Search Filters

+The search filters section allows users to refine their video search based on keywords, topics, and sort options:
+- **Keywords:** Users can enter keywords into a search bar to filter videos.
+An icon next to the search bar enhances the visual cue for searching.
+- **Topic Dropdown:** A dropdown menu lets users select the level of expertise for the videos, with options for Novice, Intermediate, and Expert.
+- **Sort By Dropdown:** Users can sort videos by Most Popular, Most Recent, or Most Viewed, using another dropdown menu.

+### List of Results Section

+The list of results section displays video cards, each containing a thumbnail, title, description, and rating:
+- **Video Cards:** Each video card shows a thumbnail image with a centered play button overlay.
+Below the thumbnail, the video title and description are displayed.
+- **Ratings and Duration:** A row at the bottom of each card displays the video rating (using star icons) and the video duration.

+### Footer Section

+The footer is consistent with the homepage, including:
+- **Background**: The footer has a `bg-cyprus` background color with white text.
+- **Logo and Smiley Icon**: Displayed on the left side, or centered on smaller screens.
+- **Social Media Links**: Icons for Facebook, Twitter, and Instagram on the right side, or centered on smaller screens.
+- **Copyright Text**: Centered at the bottom with reduced opacity for subtlety.